zazanali/resume-ranker-tool/README.md

 ## 🙋‍♂️ Author

-Developed by [Your Name] – feel free to reach out for collaboration or questions!
+Developed by Zazan Ali – feel free to reach out for collaboration or questions!